-- working alongside councils to invest in local community organisations and infrastructure and, through joint working between health, social care and other partners, ensuring that the NHS plays a full part in influencing the wider determinants of health such as social and economic development and environmental sustainability. - effectively monitoring the quality and safety of services we commission, working with providers to improve quality - supporting the delivery of population health across the Integrated Care System, taking account of relevant public health laws, regulations and governance structures and advancing public and population health research and investment. - arranging for the provision of health services in line with the allocated resources through a range of Cheshire and Mersey wide and place level activities. - planning for, responding to and leading recovery from incidents (EPRR), to ensure NHS and partner organisations are joined up at times of greatest need, including taking on incident coordination responsibilities as delegated by NHS England. - leading communications and engagement to seek public and patient views on experience to inform service planning and redesign. - leading system implementation of the People Plan by aligning partners across the Integrated Care System to develop and support the 'one workforce' approach. - leading system-wide action on data and digital working across the partnership to put in place smart digital and data foundations to connect health and care services and ultimately transform care to put the citizen at the centre of their care. - driving joint work on estates, procurement, supply chain and commercial strategies to maximise value for money across the system and support these wider goals of development and sustainability. - fulfilling additional legal duties of Integrated Care Boards as set out in various Acts.
+- working alongside councils to invest in local community organisations and infrastructure and, through joint working between health, social care and other partners, ensuring that the NHS plays a full part in influencing the wider determinants of health such as social and economic development and environmental sustainability. - supporting the delivery of population health across the Integrated Care System, taking account of relevant public health laws, regulations and governance structures and advancing public and population health research and investment. - arranging for the provision of health services in line with the allocated resources through a range of Cheshire and Mersey wide and place level activities. - planning for, responding to and leading recovery from incidents (EPRR), to ensure NHS and partner organisations are joined up at times of greatest need, including taking on incident coordination responsibilities as delegated by NHS England. - leading communications and engagement to seek public and patient views on experience to inform service planning and redesign. - leading system implementation of the People Plan by aligning partners across the Integrated Care System to develop and support the 'one workforce' approach. - leading system-wide action on data and digital working across the partnership to put in place smart digital and data foundations to connect health and care services and ultimately transform care to put the citizen at the centre of their care. - driving joint work on estates, procurement, supply chain and commercial strategies to maximise value for money across the system and support these wider goals of development and sustainability. - fulfilling additional legal duties of Integrated Care Boards as set out in various Acts.